AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/email-modules.md

   </tr>
   <tr>
    <td role="rowheader">Content </td>
-   <td> <p>Enter or map the email content in HTML format using HTML tags, or in the plain text, depending on what you chose in the Content Type field.</p> </td>
+   <td> <p>Enter or map the email content in HTML format using HTML tags, or in the plain text, depending on what you chose in the [!UICONTROL Content Type] field.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Attachments</p> </td>